parrt/cs652/lectures/gc.md

     if p->forwarded, return p->forwarded;   // p is a zombie in heap0, real in heap1
     p' = next_free_forwarding;              // bump allocate in heap1
     next_free_forwarding += p->size;
-    p->forwarded = p';                      // zombie knows real location
+    copy p to p';                           // copy obj from heap0 to heap1 p->forwarded = p';                      // zombie knows real location
-    copy p to p';                           // copy obj from heap0 to heap1 for each pointer field f of p {
+    for each pointer field f of p' {
         f = forward(f);         // move objects reachable from the old }                           // and update pointer field
     return p';                  // return new location in heap1